 The Mid Package gets you Automatic Temperature Control and Ford's Co-Pilot360 technology.
 This technology package includes a number of driver-assist features.
 Some notable additions include Automatic Emergency Braking, Pre-Collision Assist and a Blind-Spot Information System.

-Compare the 2021 Bronco Big Bend vs Black Diamond Trims.
-What Is the Difference?
+Compare the 2021 Bronco Big Bend vs Black Diamond - What is the Difference?

 The Black Diamond model comes with some upgrades for even better off-road performance.
 It was designed for the more serious off-road enthusiast.
 There are now seven G.O.A.T. modes including a new Rock Crawl option.
 You now get a locking rear differential.
 Rock rails and heavy-duty skid plates provide some extra under-body protection.